 Speak to an Oakton estate planning lawyer today

 If you or somebody you love is working on any aspect of an estate plan, you should contact a skilled attorney to help you through this.
-At Hale Ball, our Oakton, Virginia estate planning lawyers have been helping area residents for years, and we are ready to review your case today.
+At HALE BALL MURPHY, PLC, our Oakton, Virginia estate planning lawyers have been helping area residents for years, and we are ready to review your case today.
 Regardless of the scope of your estate planning needs, our team wants to get to work on your behalf today.

 Oakton is a short drive to our office in Fairfax (around three miles).
 Depending on where you are starting your drive from Oakton, you’ll most likely want to head towards our offices by hopping onto Chain Bridge Road towards the Fairfax County Judicial Center.
 Take Chain Bridge over Interstate 66 all the way into Fairfax.
 After you pass Main Street, you will see the Fairfax County Courthouse on your right.
 Keep going until you see Judicial Drive on your right.
 Turn there, and you will see our offices on the left.

 Since 1980 the AV-rated law firm of HALE BALL MURPHY, PLC has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.